-The Evolution of a New County Department
+The Evolution of the County’s Technology Department

-The needs of county departments and their ability to process information have changed dramatically over the years.
-To keep pace with the service demands of departments, the Technology Services Department experienced periodic staffing increases.
-Today, seven full-time employees (FTEs), including the director, are employed in the department.
+The needs of county departments and courts, and their ability to process vast amount of data, have change dramatically over the years.
+To keep pace with service demands, and to more accurately reflect the role of the county’s technology department, in 2015 the department was renamed to the Technology Services Department.
+Today, nine (9) full-time employees (FTEs), including the director, are employed in the department.

 The IBM System/38 computer was replaced in 1988 with an IBM AS/400 computer system.
 Although the original IBM systems have long since been replaced with newer models, as well as network servers, the computing capacity of the county’s systems far exceeds those in use in the 1980s+.